ioccc-src/winner/2013/hou/README.md

 the code, but they leave the text clear in the *result*.
 This entry takes it further and obfuscates the output image as well.
 Can you find the text in the image?
 Hint: look up.
-* `a.c` leaves all shaders in plain text, but the plain text shader code can't be taken for its face value; the arithmetic rules subtly diverge from our common sense.
+* [a.c](a.c) leaves all shaders in plain text, but the plain text shader code can't be taken for its face value; the arithmetic rules subtly diverge from our common sense.
-* `a.c` is less portable than [hou.c](hou.c) itself. [hou.c](hou.c) only depends
+* [a.c](a.c) is less portable than [hou.c](hou.c) itself. [hou.c](hou.c) only depends
-on ASCII and should run just fine on 16-bit, small memory, or floating-point-incapable machines. `a.c`, while still reasonably portable, is quite memory consuming, requires IEEE754-compliant double, and assumes int to be 32-bit.
+on ASCII and should run just fine on 16-bit, small memory, or floating-point-incapable machines. [a.c](a.c), while still reasonably portable, is quite memory consuming, requires IEEE754-compliant `double`, and assumes `int` to be 32-bits.

-* Though technically endian-dependent, `a.c` remains portable providing that one doesn't copy saved sessions across different endianness.
+* Though technically endian-dependent, [a.c](a.c) remains portable providing that one doesn't copy saved sessions across different endianness.

 ### Spoiler

 ```
  3225  3225  3225  9  9    3225  3225
-     1     1  1  1  1  1  1    1     1  1\
+ 1     1  1  1  1  1  1    1     1  1
-     4225  1226  1  1  1  1    1222  1226\
+ 4225  1226  1  1  1  1    1222  1226
-        1  1     1  1  1  1    1     1 1\
+    1  1     1  1  1  1    1     1 1
  4226  1     4226  8  4222 4226  1  1
 ```

-The program consists of a recursive-descent interpreter, a 3DDDA (3D Discrete Differential Analysis) ray tracer, a PSSMLT (Primary Sample Space Metropolis Light Transport) light path sampler, all squeezed into the size limit using a PPM compressor (Prediction by Partial Matching, and yes, the output format is chosen for the pun..).
+The program consists of a recursive-descent interpreter, a `3DDDA` (3D Discrete Differential Analysis) ray tracer, a `PSSMLT` (Primary Sample Space Metropolis Light Transport) light path sampler, all squeezed into the size limit using a `PPM` compressor (Prediction by Partial Matching, and yes, the output format is chosen for the pun..).

-PSSMLT uses the Metropolis-Hasting algorithm to sample a 32D unit hypercube.
+`PSSMLT` uses the Metropolis-Hasting algorithm to sample a 32D unit hypercube.
 Each point in the hypercube is interpreted as a sequence of random numbers, and is sent to a path tracer to generate a light path.
 The point's Metropolis-Hasting energy is then defined as the corresponding path's